 - Ally only charges $0.50 per contract

-Did you know out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions for call options as well as the best free options trading software?
+Did you know out of every online broker with 24/7 customer service in 2019, Ally Invest the has some of the lowest commissions for call options as well as the best free options trading software?
 See Ally Invest review.